soos3d/arbitrum-docs/docs/pages/launch-orbit-chain/concepts/public-preview-expectations.md

 ---
-title: 'Public preview: What to expect'
+title: 'Public preview What to expect'
 description: 'Orbit chains are currently a public preview capability.
 This concept document explains what this means, and what to expect from public preview capabilities.'
 author: symbolpunk
 sidebar_position: 3